attilakrupl/Scripts/README.md

 Sometimes I want to have the oldest version of the master at the same time at work, and usually I'm going through a dozen+ repos manually to run git pull, or git branch.
 This script makes it quicker and easier.
 Note: I don't suggest to use this cmdlet to for commits or pushes.
 Those need extra effort on each branch, but it comes very handy when it's about acquiring information, or running commands which are the same for each branch.

 ## copy_dlls.ps1
 This script can be utilized to copy shared libraries into desired folder.
+At the moment this copies the hardcoded list of SDL2 dlls into build output folder.